thechrisritter/Python_Challenge/README.md

-Testing Github on Mac and in browser.
+**Testing Github on Mac and in browser.**
+Posting code from Karan's projects Repo